Nordgaren/Dark-Souls-2-2-2/README.md

 This is a double enemies mod for Dark Souls 2.
 It doubles all enemies in the game, including bosses.

 # Install
-Grab the latest files from the [release](https://github.com/Nordgaren/Dark-Souls-2-2-2/releases) section (zip or 7z, they are both the same) and put the contents of the folder in to the Dark Souls 2: Scholar of the First Sin folder.
+Grab the latest files from the [release](https://github.com/Nordgaren/Dark-Souls-2-2-2/releases) section (zip or 7z, they are both the same) and extract put the contents of the archive in to the `Dark Souls II Scholar of the First Sin\Game` folder.
+This should add a "mod" folder to your game folder where the `DarkSoulsII.exe` is.
 Launch the game.

 # Bugs
 * Doubled crystal lizards don't despawn as they should